GhostRider584/axiom-minestom/README.md

 ```

 ## Demo Server
-Check out the included demo server in `demo-server/` for an example implementation with
+Check out the included demo server in `demo-server/` for an example implementation.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests.